 By playing off their largest buyer persona; parents, Whirlpool has crafted an emotional take on one of the biggest milestones in a young person’s life; graduation.
 In 2018, 3.6 million students will walk the stage at high school graduation and behind each one of them are (probably) parents who got them there through years of care, sacrifice and love.
 They were making meals, doing dishes and washing loads of laundry to get their sons and daughters to the cap & gown.

 This campaign makes us feel thankful for any parent, guardian, guidance councillor, or mentor, for their support, encouragement, and hard work to push us through one of the most challenging periods of our lives.
-Watch the tribute as told with the song ” You Are My Sunshine,” in the clip below:

 11. Midas — Project Spark